Bukit Batok: History

 Before the 1940s, Bukit Batok was heavily dominated by rubber and pineapple plantations.
 At the start of the 1940s, industrialization began to gradually occur in Bukit Timah.
-Ford factory was one of the first factories to be built along Bukit Timah road near the current day's site.
+Ford Factory was one of the first factories to be built along Bukit Timah road near the current day's site.

-During the battle of Singapore in the World War II, Bukit Batok became a significant ground for both the Allied and Axis powers.
-The failed attempt by the British to defend the vicinity during the Battle of Bukit Timah and their subsequent surrender on 15 February 1942 to the Japanese at the Ford Motor Factory was described by Winston Churchill as the "largest capitulation" in British military history.
+During the battle of Singapore in World War II, Bukit Batok became a significant ground for both the Allied and Axis powers.
+The failed attempt by the British to defend the vicinity during the battle of Bukit Timah, and their subsequent surrender on 15 February 1942 to the Japanese at the Ford Motor Factory, was described by Winston Churchill as the "largest capitulation" in British military history.

 Consequently, the British's plans to industrialize Bukit Timah was short-lived and put to an abrupt halt during World War II.
 The factories that were built before 1942 were swiftly taken over by the Japanese during their occupation of Singapore.
 Ford Factory, which sits at the bottom of the Bukit Batok Hill, was occupied by Nissan, the Japanese Multination Corporation, to supply military vehicles for the Imperial Japanese Army Force.
 Both Bukit Batok hill (current day Bukit Batok Nature Park) and Bukit Timah hill were considered as strategic hill grounds during the Japanese occupation.
 These locations were key to controlling the surrounding areas and thus were the site of the fiercest battles of the war.